Acting prime minister: United Kingdom

-In the UK, nobody has the right of automatic succession to the Prime Ministership.
-However, it is generally considered by those with an interest in the matter that in the event of the death of the Prime Minister, it would be appropriate to appoint an interim Prime Minister, though there is some debate as to how to decide who this should be.
+In the UK, nobody has the right of automatic succession to the prime ministership.
+However, it is generally considered by those with an interest in the matter that in the event of the death of the prime minister, it would be appropriate to appoint an interim prime minister, though there is some debate as to how to decide who this should be.
+This role is distinct to the Deputy Prime Minister of the United Kingdom, a ceremonial role for when the Prime Minister is temporarily indisposed for an engagement.

-According to Rodney Brazier, there are no procedures within government to cope with the sudden death of the Prime Minister.
+According to Rodney Brazier, there are no procedures within government to cope with the sudden death of the prime minister.
 There is also no such title as Acting Prime Minister of the United Kingdom.
 Despite refusing "...to discuss a hypothetical situation" with BBC News in 2011, the Cabinet Office is said to have said in 2006:There is no single protocol setting out all of the possible implications.
 However, the general constitutional position is as set out below.
 There can be no automatic assumption about who The Queen would ask to act as caretaker Prime Minister in the event of the death of the Prime Minister.
 The decision is for her under the Royal Prerogative.
 However, there are some key guiding principles.
 The Queen would probably be looking for a very senior member of the Government (not necessarily a Commons Minister since this would be a short-term appointment).
-If there was a recognised deputy to the Prime Minister, used to acting on his behalf in his absences, this could be an important factor.
+If there was a recognized deputy to the Prime Minister, used to acting on his behalf in his absences, this could be an important factor.
 Also important would be the question of who was likely to be in contention to take over long-term as Prime Minister.
 If the most senior member of the Government was him or herself a contender for the role of Prime Minister, it might be that The Queen would invite a slightly less senior non-contender.
 In these circumstances, her private secretary would probably take soundings, via the Cabinet Secretary, of members of the Cabinet, to ensure that The Queen invited someone who would be acceptable to the Cabinet to act as their chair during the caretaker period.
-Once the Party had elected a new leader, that person would, of course, be invited to take over as Prime Minister.Additionally, when the Prime Minister is travelling, it is standard practice for a senior duty minister to be appointed who can attend to urgent business and meetings if required, though the Prime Minister remains in charge and updated throughout.
+Once the Party had elected a new leader, that person would, of course, be invited to take over as Prime Minister.Additionally, when the prime minister is travelling, it is standard practice for a senior duty minister to be appointed who can attend to urgent business and meetings if required, though the prime minister remains in charge and updated throughout.

-On 6 April 2020, when Prime Minister Boris Johnson was admitted into ICU, he asked the then First Secretary of State, Dominic Raab, "to deputise for him where necessary".
+On 6 April 2020, then First Secretary of State, Dominic Raab, deputised for Prime Minister Boris Johnson following his admittance to hospital with COVID-19 and remained in post until April 26th.